opentap/opentap/doc/Developer Guide/Resources/Readme.md

 ```

 This provides access to raw reads and writes:
--   **Read**, which reads data from the instrument into a user provided byte buffer
+-   **Read**, which reads data from the instrument into a user-provided byte buffer.
+The number of bytes read is placed in an **out** parmeter.
--   **Write**, which writes data from the user provided byte buffer to the instrument
+-   **Write**, which writes data from a user-provided byte buffer to the instrument.

 ## Resource Management